smartdevicelink/sdl_evolution/proposals/NNNN-Continuous-Integration-And-Testing.md

 #### Coding Style Check

-In SDL designing, a certain coding style is accepted that allows us to keep the code consistent.
+In SDL Core designing, a certain coding style is accepted that allows us to keep the code consistent.
 It is important to consider the accepted coding style and check it during delivering of new changes to the codebase.
 Accordingly, the check style should be executed on:

 - Push to develop/feature
 - PR to develop/feature